fusion809/fusion809.github.io-old2/_posts/2016/12/OS/11-opensuse.md

 openSUSE is also unusual in that it has two editions: a fixed release edition, Leap, and a rolling release edition, Tumbleweed.
 Leap was the original edition of openSUSE and is still the most popular.
 The Tumbleweed edition attempts to be bleeding-edge, but is not as bleeding-edge as Arch Linux or a bleeding-edge Gentoo Linux system.
 Usually kernel updates come out so slowly that a new stable upstream release of the kernel will be out by the time the present version of the kernel is added to the official Tumbleweed repositories.

+It is one of the most democratic Linux distributions in the world, that is, its development is more guided by the will of the users and developers than by an individual dictator.
+They have a [board](https://en.opensuse.org/openSUSE:Board) for making some decisions, with the chair appointed by SUSE (or Novell, as SUSE is now a subsidiary of Novell) and the other 5 members appointed by the community.
+Most members of this board (except for one whom is in Portland, Oregon) reside in central and eastern Europe.
+Other decisions are made by other community-guided mechanisms.

 openSUSE is ideal for intermediate-advanced users that:
 * Love open-source, but not enough to use the Libre kernel.
 * Favour distributions with a relatively long fixed release cycle (one new minor release every year) or rolling release model.